Where to eat, drink and stay in style in one of Mexico’s best kept secrets.

 Museo De La Vid Y El Vino

 Next, head to Museo De La Vid Y El Vino on the main Ruta de Vino.
 This beautiful and contemporary building houses the history of wine making in Baja as well as the story of the beginnings of wine making from around the world.
-This is a must visit before you head off for wine tasting in the Valle.
+This is a must visit to learn more about Mexico wine country and fun to do before you head off for Valle de Guadalupe wine tasting.

 Las Bodegas de Santo Thomas